All Episodes

 Well, let me tell you something.

-There's a reason why some people who do this for a living uh enjoy being in really closed, secluded studios and not really getting out and seeing a lot of real human beings.
+There's a reason why some people who do this for a living enjoy being in really closed, secluded studios and not really getting out and seeing a lot of real human beings.

 And I just want to tell you about the graciousness and the decency.

-And listen, everybody's decent and kind for 30 seconds, like you know, how soon can I get out of here?
+And listen, everybody's decent and kind for 30 seconds, like, you know, how soon can I get out of here?

-Uh and and and uh it's also abundantly true.
+And it's also abundantly true.

 Okay, time to shut up and move on to actual topics.